 Macro expression can be used for input (it is evaluated while the application is launching).

 Web server of the "HTTP(S) service" is a part of all recent OS Windows (do not confuse it with IIS, it is not a real independent Web server) and the PROMOTIC can use it.
 The configuration may be more difficult (see the puppiled utility PmHttpConfig.exe), but the performance is higher and the secure HTTPS is available.

 http internal (default) - The PROMOTIC system uses own integrated Web server that is implemented directly over the communication sockets.
 The most important advantage is the fact that it is not necessary to configure it additionaly in OS Windows.

 http service - The PROMOTIC system uses the service that is a part of all recent OS Windows as a Web server (do not confuse it with IIS, it is not a real independent Web server).
 The configuration may be more difficult, but the performance is higher and the secure HTTPS is available.
-The configuration of HTTP service of the OS Windows in order to use it by the PROMOTIC Web server is done by the PmHttpConfig.exe - configuration of HTTP service for PROMOTIC Web servers (HTTP or HTTPS) utility.
+The configuration of HTTP service of the OS Windows in order to use it by the PROMOTIC Web server is done by the PmHttpConfig.exe - configuration of HTTP service for PROMOTIC Web servers (HTTP and HTTPS) utility.

 https service - Based on the HTTP service and therefore similar information is valid as for previous option "http service".
 The secure HTTPS protocol differs from the unsecure HTTP protocol mainly by, the communication encryption (SSL) and by the fact that the server identity is verified by the certificate (digital signature).
 This way the possibility of data tapping is eliminated together with the chance of a false Web server forging.
 The PmHttpConfig.exe - configuration of HTTP service for PROMOTIC Web servers (HTTP and HTTPS) is used for configuration including the certificate management.